 Pour over coffee is pretty simple in concept.
 A semi-permeable filter is placed in a cone shaped device.
-Coffee grounds are then placed in the filter above your vessel, and hot water is poured over it.
-The water then travels through the coffee grounds, passes through the filter, and into your cup or jug.
+Coffee grounds are then placed in the paper filter above your vessel, and hot filtered water is poured from a gooseneck kettle or other device.

 Why Do Coffee Drinkers Enjoy Pour Over Coffee?